ishine/calibrating-llm-mt/README.md

 [[Human Annotation](https://huggingface.co/datasets/Calibration-Translation/Calibration-translation-human-eval)]

-The full code, models, and human evaluation results will be released soon.
+**The full code, models, and human evaluation results are releasing ...**

 # Installation
 All experiments are tested with Python 3.8, torch 2.4.0